yaogara/yaogara-ark/content/about.md

 ---
-title: "About Yaogará Ark"
+title: About Yaogará Ark
 alias: /about
+description: >-
-description: "Yaogará Ark is a digital repository preserving and sharing knowledge about sacred plants, indigenous wisdom, and ethnobotanical traditions across the Americas."
+  Yaogará Ark is a digital repository preserving and sharing knowledge about sacred plants, indigenous wisdom, and ethnobotanical traditions across the Americas.
-tags: ["About", "Ethnobotany", "Sacred Plants", "Indigenous Knowledge"]
+tags:
+  - About
+  - Ethnobotany
+  - Sacred Plants
+  - Indigenous Knowledge
 layout: page
+date: '2025-10-28'
+license: CC BY-SA 4.0 – Yaogará Research Archive
+lastmod: '2025-10-28'
 ---

 Welcome to **Yaogará Ark** — a digital repository dedicated to preserving and sharing knowledge about traditional **ethnobotanical practices** and **sacred plant traditions** from Indigenous cultures across the Americas.